Skip to main content

 Frequently Asked Questions

-Steel Seed is a role playing game with science fiction theme.
+Steel Seed is a role playing game with post-apocalyptic and science fiction themes.
+Common tags for Steel Seed include indie, trading, exploration, narrative, third person and others.

 Steel Seed is available on Nintendo Switch, Xbox Series X|S, PC, PlayStation 5 and others.